tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "**The core processes of cognition** are very, very tightly related to **perception**."

+* "The problem with our robots today is that we don’t respect them.
+They are stuck in factories without windows, doing jobs that humans don’t want to do. **we take machines as slaves, but they are not that**."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>